 We recommend doing a backup of your WordPress site (files and data) before modifying any files.
-If you don’t want to back up your data manually, then get assistance from a WordPress professional, or use a backup plugin.
+If you don’t want to back up your site yourself, then consider using professional help services, or use WordPress backup plugins.

-You can learn more about a WordPress backup plugin that we recommend using to perform automated file and data backups here:
+You can learn more about a great WordPress backup plugin that we recommend using to completely automate your WordPress file and database backups here:

 FTP (File Transfer Protocol)

-This section explains how to set up both a browser-based FTP application to transfer files between your computer and your server using a web browser interface and a desktop-based FTP application for transferring files directly from your computer or laptop.
+This section explains how to set up both a browser-based FTP application for transferring files between your computer and your server using a web browser interface and a desktop-based FTP application to transfer files directly from your computer or laptop.